erendemirel/garde/README.md

 - Supports three types of authentication modes, browser-based authentication, API call-based authentication, API key-based authentication

 - mTLS

+- Easy permission management - users can request permissions and/or groups from admins, who only need to approve the request to add or remove permissions/groups, in addition to having the ability to manage them directly themselves.

 - Minimal dependencies with simple configuration